Quinterra: A Work In Progress – PC Early Access Review

 Strategy games were my bread and butter growing up.
 I would sink thousands of hours into titles like Imperial Glory and Medieval 2: Total War.
 As I grew older, my fondness for strategy games introduced me to trading card games.
 Unsurprisingly, one of my first loves was Magic: The Gathering.
 While I don’t play it as often as I’d like, it still holds a special place in my heart.
 So, when I heard Quinterra, a strategy game with Magic: The Gathering-esque gameplay, was entering Steam Early Access, I was ecstatic.
 While it certainly excels at merging the gameplay of Magic: The Gathering with strategy elements, the inclusion of a roguelike campaign makes playing Quinterra feel unfocused and at times unenjoyable.

-“Combat encounters in Quinterra are the same each and every time, with only a handful of variations popping up at any given time.”
+“Combat encounters in Quinterra are the same each and every time.”

 Quinterra greatest downfall is its campaign mode.
 While the gameplay surrounding it is certainly enjoyable, its lack of direction and roguelike nature ensure it is entirely devoid of substance or charm.
 At the start of each expedition, you arrive in a randomly generated world.
 You must make your way through various areas before defeating a boss.
 Each area is made up of combat encounters, a store and an unlockable treasure trove.